navkar/Predictions/README.md

 * Demand destruction event orchestrated to reduce prices/inflation.
 * Possibility of Dollar losing the reserve currency status.
 * Dollar De-peg by other countries. (https://www.dollarcollapse.com/)
 * Significant decline of non-USD currencies.
 Eg $1 = €0.80 or less.
-(Complete collapse of Euro possible)
+(Complete collapse of Euro is very much possible)
 * Countries will convert Forex reserves into hard assets like Gold, Food, Energy etc, and quickly move away from USD / EURO.

 > 'Because gold is honest money it is disliked by dishonest men.' ― Ron Paul